 Just eat the crunchy side when it’s fresh out of the oven, and pack the plain side for leftovers.
 No more soggy toppings!
 The diagonal topping isn’t always practical, but it’s an easy way to make cheesy potatoes look a little fancy.

-I would love to know if you try my cheesy potatoes with real potatoes and what you think of them.
+I would love to know if you try my cheesy potatoes and what you think of them.
 Did you think it was very hard to make the potatoes from scratch?
 Please comment below!

 You may also like these recipes:Print